apache/spark/docs/programming-guide.md

 </tr>
 </table>

-**Note:** In Python, stored objects will always be serialized with the [Pickle](https://docs.python.org/2/library/pickle.html) library, so it does not matter whether you choose a serialized level.
+**Note:** *In Python, stored objects will always be serialized with the [Pickle](https://docs.python.org/2/library/pickle.html) library, so it does not matter whether you choose a serialized level.*

-Spark also automatically persists intermediate results in shuffle operatons (e.g. `reduceByKey`), even without users calling `persist`.
+Spark also automatically persists some intermediate data in shuffle operations (e.g. `reduceByKey`), even without users calling `persist`.
 This is done to avoid recomputing the entire input if a node fails during the shuffle.
-We still recommend users call `persist` if they plan to re-use an RDD iteratively.
+We still recommend users call `persist` on the resulting RDD if they plan to reuse it.

 ### Which Storage Level to Choose?